Smith Publicity Announces 2021 Scholarship Recipient

 In school, I tended to be a pretty quiet kid—I wasn’t super confident in speaking out, but I loved to write.
-I think that this topic stood out to me because writing is sometimes taken for granted when it has the ability to reach others, connect with people, and give voices to the quieter kids like me.
+I think that this topic stood out to me because writing is sometimes taken for granted when it has the ability to reach others, connect with people, and give voices to quieter kids like me.

 There’s no doubt that reading and writing are big parts of college, but reading for enjoyment is just as important.
 What is your favorite book of all time, and what is one book you read more recently that you loved?

 Picking a favorite of all time is hard!
 I love to find books that take me on an adventure or help me learn a bit about myself as I grow up.
 Perhaps, if I had to choose, Phantom Tollbooth by Norton Juster is one of my favorites.
-It’s about a boy named Milo who travels to the Land of Wisdom where he meets a number of curious characters—puns, numbers, ticking clock dogs, a humbug—all full of life.
+It’s about a boy named Milo who travels to the Land of Wisdom, where he meets several curious characters—puns, numbers, ticking clock dogs, a humbug—all full of life.
 It’s meaningful in such a neat and simple way.
 I read it with my class when I was in elementary school, and its message has still stuck with me to today.

-As far as a favorite I have read recently, I finally finished The Alchemist after losing my copy of the book on a plane and buying it again two years later.
+As far as a favorite I have read recently; I finally finished The Alchemist after losing my copy of the book on a plane and buying it again two years later.
 It’s another book that is an adventure, with the herder Santiago and his search for treasure, but it says much more about the world around us and how we interact with it.

 You are a member of the class of 2023!
 What do you hope to do after you graduate?

-Current plan of action for after graduation is to attend a post-graduate institution.
+The current plan of action for after graduation is to attend a post-graduate institution.
 My interests lie in English, politics, and environmental justice, so I am applying to be a part of a program at a university in London that brings all of those interests into one degree.
 After that, I guess the world is my oyster!